 Thanks for sharing your project concerns with Concrete Decor.

-Regarding the acidic smell, was the concrete neutralized after the acid staining application?
+Regarding the acidic smell, was the concrete neutralized after the acid-staining application?
 In other words, did your contractor wash or scrub it with a mixture of baking soda and water and then rinse thoroughly?
 If not, the concrete will maintain a high pH level until you do this.
 It can also be responsible for the sealer delamination you’re seeing.

 We don’t recommend placing a nonbreathable mat on this type of surface.
 Not seeing the surrounding space, you may have moisture below the slab.
-When a rubber mat is laid onto your concrete surface, temperature changes can cause sweating (moisture hydration).
+When you lay a rubber mat onto your concrete surface, temperature changes can cause sweating (moisture hydration).
 The moisture will wick its way up through the concrete and lift your sealer off the concrete.
 Moisture is very powerful when it wants to go somewhere.